araobp/blender-3d/README.md

 (Work in progress)

-As a vetran ICT engineer, I want to be able to create 3D CG animations to explain ICT technologies.
+As a veteran ICT engineer, I want to be able to create 3D CG animations to explain ICT technologies.

 This repo is a collection of 3D models and 3D animations made with Blender by me.